RMRRailfanner/Group-Participation-Guidelines/README.md

 - Recruiting membership for a terrorist or extremist organization, or encouraging others to look up such information
 - Fundraising for terrorist or extremist organizations, people, or supporting groups
 - Expressing support, condoning, or glorifying mass shootings and other acts of domestic terrorism or violent extremism
+-
+Underage Participants - If you are under the age of 13, parental supervision is required while participating in this group.
+Parents or guardians are encouraged to oversee their children's online activities and interactions within the group to ensure a safe and enjoyable experience for everyone.
+Members found to be under the age of 13 and participating without parental supervision will be grounds for a permanent ban from the group.

 Bullying/Harassment - Respectful and considerate communication is expected at all times.
 We do not tolerate any posts or discussions that: